UNOPS/ICAT.CountryPortalService/README.md

 5. In the terminal, go to this repository's main folder.

 6. Build your container in the Artifacts Register using the provided `Dockerfile`.
-The container path can be found in the Artifact Registry's repository page.
+The container path can be found on the Artifact Registry's repository page.

 ```bash
 $ gcloud builds submit --tag [CONTAINER PATH]
 ```

 7. Go to [Cloud Run](https://console.cloud.google.com/run) and create a New Service:
-   - Choose the option `Deploy one revision from an existing container image` and select the container image updated in Step 6
+   - Choose the option `Deploy one revision from an existing container image` and select the container image updated in the previous step
    - Add a service name
    - Select the application region
    - Select `Allow unauthenticated invocations` in the Authentication option